Home » Vehicle Delivery » Car Transport To France

 Road trip: From the UK driving to France is really simple, getting the ferry from dover to Calais is usually the preferred option, but you can also take the Eurotunnel; neither will set you back more than £50.
 This is a great option if you’re only vacationing in France, but isn’t really an option if you’re already there and importing a car.

-Trade Plate Service: If you want to import a vehicle to France and can’t drive it personally then you can hire a driven delivery service to bring it to you.
+Trade Plate Service: If you want to import a vehicle to France and can’t drive it personally then you can hire a driven car delivery to France service to bring it to you.
 Using trade plates, the service can bring the car to you, which can be convenient if you find a driver who needs to go to France anyway.

 Towing/Trailer: Hiring a car transporter to carry your vehicle across the channel is possibly the most expensive method of shipping it, but also one of the most secure – this allows you to be more picky and request covered transport.